HeyPublisher/amazon-book-store/readme.txt

 == Changelog ==

 = 2.1.0 =
-* Affiliate ID and Country now managed on the Settings page - you will need to update these values after upgrading.
+* Affiliate ID and Country are now managed on the Settings page - you will need to update these values after upgrading.
 * Duplicate products are no longer displayed when you use the widget multiple times on a page.
-* Moved the admin screen into the Admin class.
-* Widget no longer displays on page if there are insufficient remaining ASINs for it's display.
+* Widget no longer displays on page if there are insufficient unique ASINs for it's display.

 = 2.0.0 =
 * Redesigned plugin and improved admin layout.